allesklar/tkh_authentication/README.md

 To display the login information module anywhere in your views

-		$ render 'shared/login_info'
+		render 'shared/login_info'

 At this point the user only needs to be authenticated to access any area.
 We are coming up with an authorization solution as well.
-To restrict access to your controllers, you can do any of the following:
+To restrict access to your controllers:

-		$ before_filter :authenticate
+		before_filter :authenticate

-		before_filter :authenticate, :only => [ 'new', 'edit']
+If you want to restrict access to users whose admin boolean attribute is true

-		before_filter :authenticate, :except => 'show'
+		before_filter :authenticate_with_admin

 ## Contributing